IldarDev5/StudentsWebApp/README.markdown

 * SUBJECT_TYPES - stores types of subjects, for example formal subjects, social subjects etc. Each subject must pertain to some type.
 * SUBJECTS - stores information about subjects.
 Subjects are studied by academic groups, they can have localizations, each subject can be taught by more than one teacher, each teacher can teach more that one subject.
 * SUBJECTS_LOCALIZED - stores subjects localizations.
 These translated subjects names will be shown to teachers and students who have appropriate locale set.
 * NEWS - stores news.
-Each news has a brief description, that is shown in the panel on the right of the page, and a full description, that is visible when clicking "More info".
+Each news has a brief description that is shown in the panel on the right of the page, and a full description that is visible when clicking "More info".
 Only administrators can create, modify, and delete news.
 Every admin can delete any news, but admin can only modify news created by himself.
 * TEACHERS_GROUPS - stores information that shows - what teachers teach subjects and what groups do they teach them, and what semester this is.
 * GRADES - stores information about grades.
-Grade is set by teacher for some subject to some student, that is from the group that this teacher teaches.
+Grade is set by teacher for some subject to some student that is from the group that this teacher teaches.

 ### Roles privileges
 Administrator: